Léo Ferré: Career

-In 1975 Ferré conducted successively Orchestra of the Institut des Hautes Études Musicales in Montreux, the Orchestre Philharmonique de Liège, and the Pasdeloup Orchestra at the Palais des congrès de Paris.
+In 1975 Ferré conducted successively the orchestra of the Institut des Hautes Études Musicales in Montreux, the Orchestre Philharmonique de Liège, and the Pasdeloup Orchestra at the Palais des congrès de Paris.
 It was a perilous challenge for Ferré, who conducted the orchestra and sang at the same time.
-He mixed Ravel and Beethoven with his own compositions and reversed the placement of the orchestra.
+He mixed Ravel's piano concerto for the Left Hand and Beethoven's Coriolan Overture with his own compositions and reversed the placement of the orchestra.
 140 musicians and choir singers were on stage.
 This was an unprecedented performance, breaking free from conventions and blending separated worlds.
 Concerts were sold out for five weeks, but critics from the classical music field rejected this hybrid show.

 From 1976 to 1979 he toured less.
 He drifted from his violently declamatory expression of revolt to avoid being typecast.

 In 1976, Ferré signed with CBS Records International.
 From then until the end of his career the majority of his recordings would be made with the Milan-based RAI National Symphony Orchestra under his conducting.
 CBS soon dropped Ferré, whose commercial potential was estimated too low (his new aesthetics of symphonic down-tempo being against the current of all musical trends, it was complicated to put the artist on the radio and reduced the possibility of a hit).
 Being dropped by the "professionals", and disgusted for good with being "a merchandise for producers", Ferré refused to accept French song prizes.
 He also refused the proposal to enter the Ordre des Arts et des Lettres (at the highest grade) and to support President of France François Mitterrand in his reelection campaign in exchange for leading and conducting of a first-class symphonic orchestra.
 He refused being guest of honor in the Victoires de la musique (Music's Victories), annual French award ceremony recognizing the best musical artists of the year.
 Ferré used to say: "The only honor for an artist is not getting any".

 Léo Ferré died at his home in July 1993 at the age of 76.
 He was buried at the Monaco Cemetery.